SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 Mondrian.py contains the main functions used to apply the clustering tree and forest to a given dataset; it imports all the other files, except Plot.py.
 This latter file allows to visualize the space and dataset clusterization.

-The *example* folder contains two .ipynb files, showing two applications of the clustering algorithm to 2 and 3 dimension datasets; the .json and .txt files are automatically created in phase of application of the algorithm, in order to store the clustering outcomes.
+The *example* folder contains two .ipynb files, showing two applications of the clustering algorithm to 2 and 3 dimension datasets.

 # Brief description of the code

 ## Matrix.py
 It consists of the function *distance_matrix*.
-It takes as input the array of the initial dataset and gives as output a dataframe; the following quantities are computed for each pair of samples:
+It takes as input the array of the initial dataset and gives as output three dataframes:
-- the distance between the two samples
+- *data_index* stores the indexed samples
-- the midpoint of the distance
-- the hyperplane orthogonal to the distance and cutting the segment in its midpoint, that is represented by its orthogonal single norm vector and its distance from the origin of the axes
+- *cut_matrix* stores the hyperplanes associated to each pair of samples (each hyperplane is characterized by its normal vector coordinates and magnitude and an index)
-- the distance between the hyperplane and each of the other points of the dataset
+- *point_cut_distance* stores the distances between all the samples and each hyperplane (each columns corresponds to a hyperplane and each row to a sample)

 ## Partitioning.py